Last Updated on March 8, 2026

 Although the show didn’t disclose the exact filming location of the mysterious cave in season two, Grotta dell’Olio is believed to be the cave from some amazing scenes.
 This sea cave is known for its blue waters and unique rock formations.
 You can access the cave by swimming, canoe or guided boat that are usually waiting in front of the cave.
 In the cave you have the opportunity to climb a small rock so that you can admire everything in peace.

-3. Noto – A beautiful City and Villa Elena
+3. Noto: a beautiful city and Villa Elena

 Daphne (Meghann Fahy) and Harper (Aubrey Plaza) take a day trip to Noto in season two.
 Noto is located in the south-east of Sicily and perhaps the second best known city of the island.
 It’s well-known for its spectacular Baroque architecture and limestone piazzas.
-Daphne and Harper spend an afternoon shopping around Piazza del Municipio.
-This is a baroque town square surrounded by centuries-old palazzos that now house boutiques and cafes, as well as the Noto Cathedral.
-Some shots in the third episode also show two of Noto’s most iconic locations: the Cathedral of San Nicolò and Palazzo Ducezio, both World Heritage Sites.

 In the fifth episode of the series, you can see the villa of Quentin and his friends in Palermo.
 The location used is the beautiful Villa Elena, which is actually just outside the town of Noto.
 It’s a former 17th century convent that interior designer Jacques Garcia bought and renovated.
-It is possible to stay in Villa Elena or in one of the other three rooms.

-4. Palermo – Villa Tasca and The Teatro Massimo
+4. Palermo: Villa Tasca and the Teatro Massimo

 After spending the day in Noto, Daphne (Meghann Fahy) and Harper (Aubrey Plaza) spend the night in a palazzo (Villa Tasca) in Palermo.
 This palazzo is amazing and consists of four ensuite bedrooms, toweringly tall ceilings and windows, beautiful Italian art, stunning rugs, marble bathrooms and gardens with a swimming pool.
 If you’d like to experience this super luxurious palazzo yourself, you can book for a minimum stay of 3 nights at Villa Tasca.

-Be sure to visit the Faraglioni di Scopello, a beautiful sea with some rocks.
+Be sure to visit the Faraglioni di Scopello (location), a beautiful sea with some rocks.
 The entrance ticket is around 15 EUR per person and contains a guided tour of the little tuna fishing museum.
 There are some little boutiques with toilets, drinks and snacks.
 I recommend going by boat to Faraglioni di Scopello to avoid the crowds on the beach and parking costs for your car.

-More White Lotus Filming Locations
+More White Lotus filming locations

 Some other White Lotus Filming locations that are worth to visit in Italy:

-• Planeta Sciaranuova, Castiglione di Sicilia
+- Planeta Sciaranuova, Castiglione di Sicilia (location)

-• Isola Bella, Taormina
+- Isola Bella, Taormina (guide to Taormina)

-• Castello degli Schiavi, Fiumefreddo
+- Castello degli Schiavi, Fiumefreddo (location)

 Here are some practical tips for visiting Sicily, Italy:

-3. Cuisine: Try local specialties like arancini (rice balls), pasta alla norma, pasta con le sarde, cannoli, granita and fresh seafood.
+- Cuisine: Try local specialties like arancini (rice balls), pasta alla norma, pasta con le sarde, cannoli, granita and fresh seafood.

-4. Language: While Italian is the official language, many Sicilians also speak Sicilian.
+- Language: While Italian is the official language, many Sicilians also speak Sicilian.
 It’s helpful to learn a few basic Italian phrases or have a translation app handy.

-5. Cash: While credit cards are widely accepted, it’s a good idea to have some cash on hand, especially in smaller towns and markets.
+- Cash: While credit cards are widely accepted, it’s a good idea to have some cash on hand, especially in smaller towns and markets.

-8. Adapters: Sicily uses the Europlug Type C and Type F sockets, so bring the appropriate power adapters if needed.
+- Adapters: Sicily uses the Europlug Type C and Type F sockets, so bring the appropriate power adapters if needed.

 Conclusion